Loading the Elevenlabs Text to Speech AudioNative Player...

 How Emergency Services Across the World Are Using Social Media?

 Dissemination of information and communication are two of the most important things in a disaster situation.
 Where can people take cover?
 What areas should evacuate?
 Are loved ones safe?
 Is there more danger to come?
 What action is being taken?
 In an emergency situation, people have answers.
-Answering them one on one is often just not feasible.
+Answering them one-on-one is often just not feasible.

 In the digital age, social media has stepped up in a big way to help fill this gap.
 How is social media changing how emergency services all around the world use social media?